James-Elcock/AI-Code-Temp/README.md

 TODO
 - This all needs to be run on either a seperate server (with API calls set up) or on sagemaker (which ever has been decided)
 - In addition some post processing will be needed to get the data in the format needed (short task)
-- fix simple run file structure (vv short)
+- fix "run - train , detect, val" file structure (vv short)

 // Ask Chat GPT //